 Family Group: Composed of youth from various communities, family group members relate to one another while processing the day’s activities.
-Groups are co-facilitated by Youth Staff, peers who have graduated from RITI*, and Adult Staff, most of whom are Teen Institute graduates and former Youth Staff. (*After a 12-year hiatus from RITI, Youth Staff for the June 2022 TI, are chosen from other youth programs.)
+Groups are co-facilitated by Youth Staff, peers who have graduated from RITI*, and Adult Staff, many of whom are Teen Institute graduates and former Youth Staff.
+(After a 13-year hiatus from RITI, Youth Staff for the August 2023 TI, are chosen from other youth programs.)
 This mentoring tree is integral to program success.

 Action Group: Adventure-based, experiential teaching is the other integral training feature, which “allows participants to make connections between their own lives and what they are learning.
 As a result, the learning will have more meaning and … can be reflected on and have relevance to the future life of participants.”
 (Wurdinger, 1996, p.60) Following three days of team-building and effective communication challenges, each school/community group completes a written Action Plan addressing health or social issues facing youth.

 Demographic Profile: RITI draws participants across cultures and classes from the core cities to the suburbs.
 Typically, our participant base is 45% male, 40-55% come from core cities, and 63% come from minority populations.
 The staff is a direct reflection of the participant base.

 Outcomes: Teen Institute participants complete pre-, post-, and follow-up tests measuring individual skill development, assessment of high-risk behavior, identification of positive alternatives to alcohol and other drug use, and identification to school and community.
 Positive evaluation results mean Teen Institute graduates:

 - Complete community Action Plans

 - Establish youth components to community task forces

 Learn more about RITI’s Youth Development in Practice here.